lindaqtran/Team11/test/ABTEST.md

 **Experiment:** All audiences should be able to view the experiement because this metric

 ## A/B Test 2
+A/B Test Name: Enhance User Experience with Preferred Feature

+User Story Number: US-4

+Metric (from the HEART grid): Engagement & Happiness

+Hypothesis:
+Problem: We're unsure which of two new features (Feature A & Feature B) users find more engaging and valuable.
+Impact: Understanding user preference can help us prioritize development efforts and optimize the overall user experience.
+Solution: Presenting both features to different user segments will reveal which one drives higher engagement and user satisfaction.
+Experiment

+Audience:
+We will target this experiment towards all active users of the app.
+We will allocate 50% of users to see either Variation A or Variation B.
+Rationale:  Including all active users ensures a broad sample size and avoids skewing results towards a specific user segment.
+A 50/50 split allows for a balanced comparison.

+Tracking with Firebase Analytics:
+We will track the following events:
+"Feature X Viewed" (for both Feature A & B) "Interaction with Feature X" (e.g., clicks, time spent) User surveys or feedback prompts related to feature experience.
+Success Metrics:
+Primary: The primary success metric will be a combination of engagement metrics for each feature (e.g., number of times viewed, time spent interacting).
+Variation with higher engagement wins.
+Secondary: We can also monitor user feedback received through surveys or prompts to gauge their satisfaction with each feature.
+Variations

+Variation A (Control): Users will see Feature A prominently displayed within the app interface.

+Variation B (Treatment): Users will see Feature B prominently displayed within the app interface.

+Design Considerations:
+Both features should be presented clearly and concisely within the app interface.
+Utilize compelling visuals and brief descriptions to highlight the purpose and value proposition of each feature.
+Ensure a seamless user experience regardless of which variation users encounter.

+Mockups:

 ## A/B Test 3 (Font)
 Aidan Sussillo